ToposInstitute/RelationalThinking-Book/README.md

 # Guide to build the book

 This repo contains files to build a Jupyter Book with Thebe live code execution for code in Algebraic Julia.
-The book has been published online via Github Pages.
+The book has been published online via Github Pages at https://toposinstitute.github.io/AlgJulia-Book/intro.html.

 To add content and build this book, refer to the steps below: